pitrak1/lattice2d/README.md

 This class is meant to be used in conjunction with the FullServer above, and is meant to make managing players easier.

+#### FullGameList Class
+- inherits from list
+- method `append`
+	- same as regular append but checks for name uniqueness
+	- arguments: the FullGame to add
+- method `add_player_to_game`
+	- adds a player to a game by name
+	- arguments: the game name to add to, the player to add, and whether the player should be added as host or not
+- method `destroy`
+	- removes a game from the list based on matching game name
+	- arguments: the game name to remove
+- method `find_by_name`
+	- finds a game from the list based on matching name; false if not found
+	- arguments: the name to search for

+This class is meant to prevent having big list comprehensions all over the FullGame and FullServer classes.
+It just makes FullGames easier to work with by providing common functionality.

 #### FullPlayer Class
 - inherits from Node

 This class is currently very small, only having three attributes: `name`, `connection`, and `game`.

+#### FullPlayerList Class
+- inherits from list
+- method `append`
+	- same as regular append but checks for name uniqueness
+	- arguments: the FullPlayer to add
+- method `destroy_by_connection`
+	- removes a player from the list based on matching connection
+	- arguments: the connection to remove
+- method `destroy_by_name`
+	- removes a player from the list based on matching name
+	- arguments: the name to remove
+- method `find_by_name`
+	- finds a player from the list based on matching name; false if not found
+	- arguments: the name to search for
+- method `find_by_connection`
+	- finds a player from the list based on matching connection; false if not found
+	- arguments: the connection to search for

+This class is meant to prevent having big list comprehensions all over the FullGame and FullServer classes.
+It just makes FullPlayers easier to work with by providing common functionality.

 ### Utilities
 The `lattice2d/utilities` folder contains many useful classes and methods that are used elsewhere in this repository and can be used independently.